jun-yan/ids/notes/docs/Optimization.md

 $f_i(x_i;\theta)=\frac{1}{(x_{i}\theta+1)}-y_i, i=1,...,n$
 where $y_i$ are measurement values.The unknown vector of parameters is $\theta$.
-It is recommended to compute derivitative in a closed form:
+It is recommended to compute derivative in a closed form:
 $J_i=\frac{-x_i}{(\theta*x_i+1)^2}$

 <!-- #endregion -->